fpagliughi/sockpp/README.md

 If you're using this library, tweet at me or send me a message, and let me know how you're using it.
 I'm always curious to see where it's wound up!

+## Unreleased Features in this Branch

+The following updates exist in this branch in the repository, but have yet to be formally released:

+- [#37] socket::get_option() not returning length on Windows.

 ## New in v0.7

 This release mainly targeted bug fixes, API inconsistencies, and numerous small features that had been overlooked previously.